Readers' advisory: Indirect readers' advisory

-Print Resources
+Readers' advisory resources

-Popular print resources include the What Do I Read Next? series of reference books (published by Thomson Gale), the Genreflecting series (published by Libraries Unlimited), and the Readers' Advisory Guides (published by the American Library Association).
+Print

-Seattle Librarian Nancy Pearl achieved broad fame and recognition for her readers guides, Book Lust and More Book Lust, which recommend "reading for every mood, moment, and reason."
-Both have been popular with the general public and can be found at most book stores and libraries.
+Popular print resources include the What Do I Read Next? series of reference books (published by Gale), the Genreflecting series (published by Libraries Unlimited), and the Readers' Advisory Guides (published by the American Library Association).
+Seattle librarian Nancy Pearl achieved broad recognition for her reader's guides, Book Lust and More Book Lust.
 Also of note are Pearl's guides to contemporary fiction: Now Read This: A Guide to Mainstream Fiction, 1978–1998 and Now Read This II: A Guide to Mainstream Fiction, 1990–2001.

 BookPage is a periodical available at many public libraries, containing book reviews, recommended reading lists, and author interviews.